 With the March 2020 annual report, provide Lake Whatcom Cooperative Management Program Five Year work plan, Program Area 9 updates.
 (WC 1A and Milestone B see also COB 1B)

-With each annual report Whatcom County will provide a evaluation of annual workshops on private stormwater facility maintenance (for residential and commercial developments), and provide/coordinate facility inspections and technical reports with maintenance guidelines and recommendations to the development.
+With each annual report Whatcom County will provide an evaluation of annual workshops on private stormwater facility maintenance (for residential and commercial developments), and provide/coordinate facility inspections and technical reports with maintenance guidelines and recommendations to the development.
 The document will include the extent to which the workshops are reaching target audiences including residents, homeowners/condominium associations, and property managers/owners and any alterations needed to more effectively reach the target audiences.
 (WC 1B and Milestone H)

 With each annual report, the county will provide the pounds of hazardous material and pounds of phosphorus in chemicals collected from watershed participants.
 The totals will not exclude any totals submitted by the city..
 (WC 1C Milestone STEVE asks this related to COB 4B that did not make clear it was one time event if it really is one time we can change to relevant year instead of reporting 0 for other years.).

+Stormwater Management

 With each annual report, provide prioritized list of new treatment and flow control Capital Improvement Projects.
 The submittal will track all relevant steps of the project(s) including but not limited to:

 Land acquisition